-HCBS Providers will be monitored for compliance with EVV requirements, in accordance with UPMC Health Plan policies and procedures and State and Federal rules and regulations.

-UPMC Health Plan's policies and procedures regarding EVV will be updated from time to time.
-Failure to comply with UPMC Health Plan policies and procedures regarding EVV may result in a Provider Corrective Action Plan and/or nonpayment for services.
+HCBS Providers will be monitored for compliance with EVV requirements in accordance with UPMC Health Plan policies and procedures and State and Federal rules and regulations.
+UPMC Health Plan policies and procedures regarding EVV may be updated from time to time.
+Failure to comply with UPMC Health Plan policies and procedures regarding EVV may result in a Provider Corrective Action Plan, nonpayment for services, or termination from the UPMC Health Plan network.